liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/03-adaptive-media/00-intro.markdown

 A scaler that works only with GIF images.
-It depends on the installation of the external tool [gifsicle](https://www.lcdf.org/gifsicle/) in the @product@ instance.
+It depends on the installation of the external tool [gifsicle](https://www.lcdf.org/gifsicle/) in the @sharepoint@ instance.
 This scaler is disabled by default.
 Administrators can enable it in *Control Panel* &rarr; *System Settings*.

-You must register image scalers in @product@'s OSGi container using the `AMImageScaler` interface.
+You must register image scalers in @sharepoint@'s OSGi container using the `AMImageScaler` interface.
 Each scaler must also set the `mime.type` property to the MIME type it handles.
 For example, if you set a scaler's MIME type to `image/jpeg`, then that scaler can only handle `image/jpeg` images.
 If you